Greece Moments Greece Moments

 The port of Finikas

-If you like it quieter, just a few kilometers outside of Finikas there is the Kokkini Bay.
+If you prefer a quieter spot, just a few kilometers outside of Finikas there is the Kokkini Bay.
 The narrow bay is known for its red rocks.
-The stand consists largely of gravel and stones.
+The beach consists largely of gravel and stones.

 syros strände kokkini bay finikas